The Prep-School Nazi

 Spear was not like his followers in certain ways.
 He was older and more articulate.
 His sudden emergence as a confident ideologue was unusual, as was his verbal restraint: He tended to avoid using the most vile racial slurs.
 He also came, though they didn’t know it, from a vastly more privileged background (to the extent that his followers’ identities have been revealed).

 Spear regularly encouraged Base members to be mindful of operational security, or OPSEC.
-But in November 2018, the group drew unwelcome attention from Vice, which published an expose based in part on getting inside the group’s encrypted chat room on Riot.
+But in November 2018, the group drew unwelcome attention from Vice, which published an exposé based in part on getting inside the group’s encrypted chat room on Riot.
 Vice found a digital library including instructions for making chemical weapons as well as comments by Spear that “it doesn’t need to be zero or zyklon.
 Think escalation of force … We need non-attributable action but that will still send a message and/or add to acceleration as much as possible.”
 Members posted images of themselves, sometimes in groups, hidden behind skull masks and balaclavas, holding rifles and engaged in paramilitary training.

 When the Vice article came out, Spear was de-platformed by Twitter, but he soon reappeared using a new pseudonym, Roman Wolf.
 And he redoubled his focus on bringing the Base into the real world.
 The following month, four days before Christmas, a company he’d incorporated in Delaware, Base Global LLC, bought three ten-acre blocks of land in Ferry County, Washington, for $33,000.